insolar/insolar/docs/source/connect-or-setup.rst

 #.
 Install dependencies and build binaries: simply run ``make``.

 #.
 Take a look at the ``scripts/insolard/bootstrap/genesis_template.yaml`` file.
 Here, you can find a list of nodes to be launched.
-In local setup, the 'nodes' are simply services listening to different ports.
+In local setup, the 'nodes' are simply services listening on different ports.

    To add more nodes to the 'network', uncomment some.